chinnyx02/INVENTORY-ALERT-SYSTEM/README.md

     Action: Emergency reorder within 24 hours

-🔴 Critical Finding #2

-USB Cable has a hidden supply chain failure
+# USB Cable has a hidden supply chain failure

     500 units on hand appears safe, but: